tranvansang/express-transformer/README.md

 app.listen(3000)
 ```

-- Convert 1-base `page` parameter in query to a 0-base number
+- Convert 1-base `page` parameter in query to a 0-base number.
 ```javascript
 app.use('/article',
 	transformer('page', {location: 'query'})